 Savvy cannabis companies are looking to the pioneers of the North American cannabis industry to find top talent.
 California made history in 1996 by becoming the first jurisdiction to allow the sale of medical cannabis, while Canada introduced medical cannabis in 2001.
 As such, cannabis professionals in these jurisdictions have enjoyed a considerable head start in gaining industry experience.
 New cannabis companies have the opportunity to benefit from the lessons and experiences of those who have been in the industry for years.
 By targeting veterans of legal cannabis jurisdictions, new entrants into the market have the chance to leverage years of experience and expertise.

-Cannabis industry experience
+Cannabis growers defining the industry

 When assembling the company’s leadership group, vertically integrated cannabis company Chemistree Technology recognized that hands-on cannabis industry experience would be an essential component.
 In order to ensure this expertise was reflected by management, the company created the position of chief cannabis officer, a job that demands robust knowledge of every aspect of the cannabis business.
 To fill this role, the company selected Sheldon Aberman, who has been involved with the cultivation side of the legal cannabis industry since 2003 and has been a part of the design and management of thousands of commercial cannabis grows.

 Aberman isn’t the first industry veteran to join the Chemistree leadership team.